Social Enterprise in West Sussex

 Sussex Social Enterprise Network (WSSEN) website.

 The Social Enterprise Fund was established in 2011/12 as one of

 a number of initiatives to support the social enterprise sector in

 West Sussex and to promote social enterprise throughout the county.

-For details on the projects funded last year (2012-13) please see
+For details on the projects funded for the year

 The West Sussex County Council Social Enterprise Fund for